dev-usama/Crop-Prediction-using-ANN/README.md

-## Multiclass Classification using Artificial Neural Networks (ANN)
+## Crop Yield Prediction using ANN (Artificial Neural Network)

 ### 📌 Project Overview

-The goal of this project is to demonstrate how a simple Feed-Forward Neural Network can learn patterns from a structured dataset to perform accurate predictions.
+This model was used in our Graduation Final Year Project to make predictions in Flutter mobile app.

-    Task: Multiclass Classification
+    Task: Crop Prediction

     Model Type: Artificial Neural Network (ANN)